HariSekhon/DevOps-Perl-tools/README.md

 hadoop_hdfs_get_file_checksums.jy
 ```

-Jython can be fetched from http://www.jython.org/downloads.html
+Jython is a simple download and unpack and can be fetched from http://www.jython.org/downloads.html